rakeshostwal1/file-parser-api/README.md

 `/api/parseFile` is a `POST` API and accepts input in `file` parameter.

 Any file uploaded other than Doc, Text, CSV Or PDF files format will return empty response

+## Sample files
+`Sample` folder contains couple of sample files that can be used for testing this application